olefran/Patitoplusplus/README.md

 # Pound
-An less powerful and less accuracy imitation of Scratch
+An less powerful and less accurate imitation of Scratch